emad-elsaid/hydra/README.md

 # Hydra file

-* Hydra files are simple CSV files that define the groups and commands hydra can load.
+* Hydra files are simple CSV files that define the commands hydra can load.
 * The file has 3 columns without header. an example is under `hydras` directory in this repo.

 a simple example can be as follow